 Indiana has established a hard monetary cap on the damages that an injured party can recover in a medical malpractice lawsuit.
 Currently, an injured party in Indiana cannot recover more than $1,250,000.
 The physician and their insurance are liable for the first $250,000 of this maximum amount, and the Indiana Patient’s Compensation Fund pays the balance.
 Physicians cannot be required to pay more than an aggregate of more than $750,000 in malpractice damages in any calendar year.

-If you or a loved one have suffered injuries as a result of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have suffered injuries as a result of medical malpractice, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Medical malpractice and medical negligence are different but very much related in that medical malpractice is a kind of negligence.
 The distinction between the two…

-A statute of limitations is the length of time you have to hire an attorney to file a medical malpractice lawsuit against a healthcare provider.…
+A statute of limitations is the length of time you have to file a medical malpractice lawsuit against a healthcare provider.
+In the state of…

 Transcript Malpractice is another name for negligence, and negligence means the failure to exercise reasonable care.
 When we look at a doctor or a nurse,…